 Firms are the key units of observation of my analysis.
 To map the business choices of firms to entrepreneurs, I focus on privately-owned firms with a single CEO or executive manager.
 Two firm-level data sets provide information on operation and investment activities: the Annual Industrial Survey (hereafter AIS) conducted by the National Bureau of Statistics (hereafter NBS), and the Enterprise Registration Database (hereafter ERD).
-The AIS is a panel survey of all SOEs and privately-owned enterprises with revenue of at least five million RMB8 from 1995 to 20109.
+The AIS is a panel survey of all SOEs and privately-owned enterprises with revenue of at least five million RMB from 1995 to 2010.
 It contains data on annual balance sheets, income statements, and cash flows of all manufacturing firms.
 The AIS is ideal for studying manufacturing firms because the firms sampled in the survey cover over 80% of total assets in the entire manufacturing industry.
 I drop SOEs, publicly-owned firms, and foreign branches from the sample so the focus of my analysis is on private entrepreneurs.
-The SOEs are also considered as less financially constrained and more inefficiently operated 10, so they would not fit in my model.
+The SOEs are also considered as less financially constrained and more inefficiently operated, so they would not fit in my model.
 This leaves me with a sample of 105,298 firms and 1,368,897 firm-year observations.

 I rely on the AIS to construct firm-level variables on R&D intensity, investment expenditure, and labor productivity.
 The investment expenditure measure is normalized by one-year lagged fixed asset values, which is equivalent to the "plants, property, and equipment" item in commonly-used corporate-level Compustat data.
 The R&D intensity is measured as the ratio of R&D expenditure to one-year lagged fixed asset values.
 In this paper, I consider R&D activities as a specific type of investment that creates new profit potential for firms.
 Therefore, I normalize R&D expenditure in the same way as capital expenditure.
-My later empirical results, however, are robust to alternative normalizations for R&D intensity, including normalization by one-year lagged total output or one-year lagged total asset values.
-Labor productivity is measured as value added per worker.
+My later empirical results, however, are robust to alternative

-8Approximately750 thousands USD.
+&lt;sup>8Approximately750 thousands USD.

-9The survey is still ongoing, but the revenue threshold for reporting increased to 20 million since 2010.
+&lt;sup>9The survey is still ongoing, but the revenue threshold for reporting increased to 20 million since 2010.
 I therefore drop observations after 2010 for consistency's sake.

-10Hsieh and Song (2015) compare SOEs and private firms using the AIS from 1998 to 2005.
+&lt;sup>10Hsieh and Song (2015) compare SOEs and private firms using the AIS from 1998 to 2005.
 They found that the SOEs have a significantly lower capital productivity compared to private firms.
 Song et al. (2011) also document that SOEs do not appear to follow a profit maximizing objective.